MyLastShot Project: Participation

-The project's website states that #MyLastShot is an 'open-source gun violence prevention resource' and that groups wanting to use their sticker or any of their campaign materials are welcome to do so without having to ask permission.
-As of August 2019, #MyLastShot claims to have sent out nearly 65,000 stickers to students and activists across the nation.
+The project's website states that #MyLastShot is an 'open-source gun violence prevention resource' and that groups wanting to use their sticker or any of their campaign materials are welcome to do so without having to ask for specific permission.

 Responses

-While many applauded the students efforts, there were also many who opposed the need to show graphic images, in the fear that these photos might further desensitize a nation that has not changed its position on gun-control in decades.
+While some applauded the students' efforts, there were also many who opposed the need to show graphic images.

 Responses From Elected Officials

 On March 28, Senator Julie Gonzales (D), Colorado, referenced #MyLastShot in her speech before voting 'yes' on the Colorado Extreme Risk Protection Orders bill that passed 18–17 in the state senate.
-In her speech, Sen. Gonzales said, "Current high school students from Columbine High have created a website called mylastshot.org where they are asking fellow students to put a sticker on the back of their driver licenses to let the media and others know that if they die in a mass shooting, that they want the photos of their death to be publicized."

 Colorado State Representative Tom Sullivan also threw in his support of #MyLastShot in light of his own son's tragic murder in the Aurora theatre shooting.
 He went on to state that people need to see the photos, and that he keeps the graphic images of his son's crime scene photos on his phone to show legislators in an effort to create change.
-In an interview with Denver7 on the #MyLastShot Project, Rep. Sullivan said, "Alex was only shot one time.
-It came in from his left side.
-He's lying on the floor in floor 12.
-He was wearing khaki pants and a red shirt.
-The impact of our story, once you hear it over and over again, is that it wasn’t fazing anybody,” Sullivan said.
-“Maybe they need to see some of these pictures."